Hi, you’ve reached the homepage of the Kominoski lab group at Florida International University’s Department of Biological Sciences.

 2016 June: John gave an invited talk at the Association for the Sciences of Limnology & Oceanography meeting.

 2016 May: Kristina Morales presents her REU research at the 2016 Society of Wetland Scientists Meeting (SWS).
 Sean presented a webinar for SWS on plant community shifts and carbon storage in the Gulf of Mexico.
-John led two special sessions and presented at the Society for Freshwater Science meeting (S08 Hydroclimatic Extremes; S24 Scale & Ecosystem Functions).
+John attended the LTER Science Council meeting in Santa Barbara, CAS.
+John led two special sessions and presented at the Society for Freshwater Science meeting (S08 Hydroclimatic Extremes; S24 Scale & Ecosystem Functions) and presented in a special session at the Association of the Sciences of Limnology & Oceanography meeting in Santa Fe, New Mexico.
 Hanna Campen joins our lab for summer 2016 from Kiel, Germany!
 Marco Fernandez (REU 2016) begins summer research on salinity and phosphorus in brackish water peat soils!
 Teresa Casal and Cathy Laroche begin RETs for summer 2016!

 2016 April: Ximena and Matt join the lab!
 Welcome, y’all!
 Both will be expanding research in urban ecosystems through the Urban Resilience to Extremes Sustainability Research Network (URExSRN) & FIU’s new Center for Aquatic Chemistry and the Environment (CAChE).